ipfs/devgrants/open-grants/README.md

 ## Cadence
 Grants are currently evaluated for acceptance and funding on a rolling basis.
 We may switch to quarterly cohorts depending on the application volume.

+## Note
+RFPs are just one aspect of the IPFS project's overall grant program.
+Check out the top level of the [IPFS Grant Platform repo](https://github.com/ipfs/devgrants) to see the big picture.